-If the results of these activity measures suggest that the student is indeed missing and unaccounted for, the Dean of Students or designee will immediately notify the Director of Safety and Transportation and request law enforcement investigation.
-All information obtained about the missing student through the Residence Life, Housing and Dining Services investigation should be shared with Safety and Transportation and law enforcement representatives.
-The Director of Safety and Transportation is responsible for notification of the missing student’s identified contact if the student has been missing for 24 hours.
-If the student is under 18 years of age and not an emancipated individual (by court order, no longer under the control or responsibility of parents), the Director of Safety and Transportation shall immediately contact the custodial parent or guardian.
+If the results of these activity measures suggest that the student is indeed missing and unaccounted for, the Dean of Students or designee will immediately notify the Director of University Safety and request law enforcement investigation.
+All information obtained about the missing student through the Residence Life, Housing and Dining Services investigation should be shared with University Safety and law enforcement representatives.
+The Director of University Safety is responsible for notification of the missing student’s identified contact if the student has been missing for 24 hours.
+If the student is under 18 years of age and not an emancipated individual (by court order, no longer under the control or responsibility of parents), the Director of University Safety shall immediately contact the custodial parent or guardian.

-If Safety and Transportation officials determine that a student for whom a missing person report has been field has been missing for 24 hours, then within the next 24 hours, they must:
+If University Safety officials determine that a student for whom a missing person report has been field has been missing for 24 hours, then within the next 24 hours, they must:

 The above procedures do not preclude University officials from making a determination that a student is missing before the student has been missing for a full 24 hours or initiating notification procedures as soon as it determines that the student is missing.

-Vice President for Student Affairs, Dean of Students, Residence Life, Housing and Dining Services, Registrar, Safety and Transportation, and General Counsel
+Vice President for Student Affairs, Dean of Students, Residence Life, Housing and Dining Services, Registrar, University Safety, and General Counsel.

-Responsible Administrator and Office: Residence Life, Housing and Dining Services, Dean of Students, Safety and Transportation
+Responsible Administrator and Office: Residence Life, Housing and Dining Services, Dean of Students, University Safety.

-Contact Person in that Office: Director of Residence Life, Housing and Dining Services, Associate Dean of Student, Director of Safety and Transportation
+Contact Person in that Office: Director of Residence Life, Housing and Dining Services, Associate Dean of Student, Director of University Safety.